 "The costs of essential children’s clothing and hygiene items can be high, especially for families with limited incomes.
 The Dyson Foundation congratulates the United Way on the renovated Children’s Corner, which makes these items more accessible to Dutchess and Orange county families with financial need,” explained Cecilia Stancell, Dyson Foundation’s Director of Programs.

-The next Day of Sharing, open to all nonprofits, faith-based organizations and schools serving the families and children of Dutchess and Orange counties is on Friday, September 6 from 10am to 12noon.
+The first Day of Sharing on Friday, September 6, drew more than 100 representatives from nonprofits, faith-based organizations and schools that serve the families and children of Dutchess and Orange counties.
 For details, go to www.uwdor.org/dayofsharing.
 To find out more and how to support United Way’s Day of Sharing and Louis Greenspan Children’s Corner programs, contact Rebecca Lull at firstname.lastname@example.org or (845) 471-1900 ext 3113.